 And in honor of these five years, I thought we should do a quick walk down memory lane into the wild crazy run we’ve had these past five years.

 In 2010, only 4 months after we got married, Frank and I moved to Bangkok, Thailand for his job with the U.S. Peace Corps.
 In a matter of days we watched everything we owned packed into boxes, flew 24 hours to the other side of the world, moved into a new apartment, and Frank started his new job.
 It was a hectic and exciting time, but we found our happy place in the kitchen together.
-We turned date nights into food-focussed excursions and signed up for Thai cooking classes whenever we could.
+We turned date nights into food-focused excursions and signed up for Thai cooking classes whenever we could.

 We learned to make Steamed Pork Buns (Char Sui Bao) while in Beijing and they remain one of our favorite foods of all time.